Topl/Prosomo/readme.md

 Transactions that are broadcast on the network file into stakeholders mempools and are statefully tracked as eligible ledger entries according to local state.
 When a block is forged, the ledger for that block is created from entries in the mempool.
 First a buffer is created from the mempool that consists of a sorted list of transactions that are sorted by their nonces.
 The lowest nonce is applied first, beyond that there is no order.
 Once a maximum number of valid transactions have been parsed, the mempool returns the sorted list and the block is forged with that ledger including the forger reward for the block.
 The size of the ledger and the forger reward are configuration parameters not specified in Ouroboros.

 # Executing the Simulation

-The simulation is designed to execute a predetermined number of slots, retaining all information in memory.
-Chain data is written to disk only when the command is given, stakeholders retain all data in memory and don’t save or load blocks to disk.
 The project can be run either in the scala build tool (sbt) console or staged for deployment to a server by running ‘sbt stage’ in the project directory.
-This creates the executable Crypto/target/universal/stage/bin/prosomo that can be run independently of sbt.
+This creates the executable Prosomo/target/universal/stage/bin/prosomo that can be run independently of sbt.
 A command line script for interacting with the simulation is provided in the project directory.
-To execute the command line, run Crypto/cmd.sh in a separate terminal.
-This is used to pass commands to Prosomo via a file tmp/scorex/test-data/crypto/cmd and also can be used to queue commands at a later slot.
+To execute the command line, run Prosomo/cmd.sh in a separate terminal.
+This is used to pass commands to Prosomo via a file and can be used to queue commands at a later slot.
 Just enter the desired slot number next to the command.
-The command line input script is mostly for debugging purposes, and is useful for manipulating repeated simulation runs in real time.
+The command line input is useful for debugging, setting up specific network conditions, and manipulating repeated simulation runs in real time.

 Prosomo has command line configuration capabilities.
 The *.conf files are HOCON formatted configuration files that specify the simulation parameters and commands.
 To run a simulation with a given input command, they can be entered into an array in the .conf file.
 The default input.conf file is given below, and is included in the project directory: